Last Updated on 2 January 2026 by Cycloscope

 Bali is certainly one of the most visited places in the world, it was even awarded the title of the best place to visit on the whole planet by the TripAdvisor community.

-Its beauty though is not about beaches (which are pretty average, and even poor compared to other places in Indonesia), but in the unique culture and art forms, the lush mountainous interiors, the many volcanoes and waterfalls of Bali, and the affordable and restorative yoga retreats.
+Its beauty, though, is not about beaches (which are pretty average and even poor compared to other places in Indonesia), but in the unique culture and art forms, the lush mountainous interiors, the many volcanoes and waterfalls of Bali, and the affordable and restorative yoga retreats.

 A bicycle trip, anyway, is still one of the best ways to experience Bali in all its fascination, which is to be found far from the most popular tourist routes.
-There are several tour operators offering bicycle holidays in Bali, we, of course, recommend doing it yourself.
+There are several tour operators offering bicycle holidays in Bali; we, of course, recommend doing it yourself.

-Bali has also one of the better-connected airports in Indonesia, you can fly for cheap from the Denpasar Airport to many destinations within Indonesia and out of the country.
+Bali also has one of the better-connected airports in Indonesia; you can fly for cheap from the Denpasar Airport to many destinations within Indonesia and out of the country.

 Cycling in Nusa Penida